Stages of Labor — What Happens from First Contraction to Birth

 Stage 3 begins immediately after the baby is born and ends with the delivery of the placenta.
 It’s the shortest stage, usually 5 to 30 minutes.
 In most cases, it happens with little effort while you’re focused on meeting your baby.

 These stages aren’t arbitrary categories.
 They reflect real changes in what your uterus is doing.
 They reflect which hormones are dominant.
-These stages also reflect what you need from your support team.
-Knowing where you are in the process helps you pace yourself.
-It helps you choose coping techniques that fit what you're feeling.
+These stages also line up with what you’ll probably need from your support team.
+Knowing where you are in labor helps you pace yourself.
+It also helps you pick coping techniques that match what you’re feeling.
 It helps you communicate with your care providers.

 Stage 1 — Cervical Dilation

 Stage 1 is about one thing: getting the cervix from closed to fully dilated at 10 centimeters.
 Your uterus does this with coordinated muscle contractions.
 These contractions pull the cervix open.
 These contractions also thin it out (a process called effacement).
 This stage can take hours or, for some first-time mothers, more than a day.
 It’s divided into three phases.
-The phases tend to feel more intense as you go.
+The phases usually feel more intense as labor goes on.

 Early Labor (Latent Phase)

 Early labor begins when contractions become regular and the cervix starts to dilate, typically from 0 to about 6 centimeters.
-Contractions during this phase are usually mild to moderate, lasting 30 to 45 seconds and coming every 5 to 20 minutes apart.
+Contractions in this phase are usually mild to moderate.
+They last 30 to 45 seconds.
+They come every 5 to 20 minutes.
 Many women describe them as strong period cramps.
 Many women also describe them as a tightening across the lower abdomen.

 This is the longest phase of labor and the one most often spent at home.
 You might be in early labor for 6 to 12 hours.
 Sometimes it lasts longer.
-Honestly, the best strategy is to rest when you can, eat light meals, stay hydrated, and save your energy.
+Honestly, try to rest when you can.
+Eat light meals.
+Stay hydrated.
+Save your energy for later.
 Walk if it feels good.
 Take a warm shower.
 Time a few contractions so you can see the pattern.
 But don't fixate on the clock.

 It can be difficult to know whether what you're feeling is the start of true labor or Braxton Hicks contractions.
 The key difference is that true labor contractions get longer over time.
 True labor contractions get stronger over time.
 True labor contractions get closer together over time.
 Braxton Hicks contractions are usually irregular.
 Braxton Hicks contractions often ease up if you change positions or lie down to rest.